Grid-Resilience-Wentworth-Collaboration/WGRDataPipeline/README.md

 1. Node ID
 2. Datetime
-1. Datetime tolerance (in hours)
+1. Datetime tolerance (in minutes)
-    - This parameter determines whether the very first data point avaiable is within the given tolerance of hours
+    - This parameter determines whether the very first data point avaiable is within the given tolerance of minutes
-2. History (in days)
+2. History (in hours)
     - This parameter determines if data is avaiable for at least given number of days in the past from the given date/time

 ### Series Creator